 Do you ever find that you drive home, and when you get there, you can’t remember the road you drove?

-Many of our actions and behaviors are automated.
+Many of our actions and behaviours are automated.
 This is the brain’s way of being more efficient and conserving energy.

-But the downside of this is that we can become so automatic in our behavior that we just go through the motions without actually living.
+But the downside of this is that we can become so automatic in our behaviour that we just go through the motions without actually living.

 The price we pay is that we waste our lives away.
 Conversely, intentional living makes every day count.